robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 compared to winter as well as spatially heterogeneous in winter because the distribution of craters on the landscape varies meaning that access to vegetation in winter is highly variable for caribou.
-We therefore partitioned data into two discrete seasons: summer (DATES) and winter (1 January – 16 March) based on caribou socioecology (Peignier et al. 2019).
+We therefore partitioned data into two discrete seasons: summer (3 August - 17 October) and winter (1 January – 16 March) based on caribou socioecology (Peignier et al. 2019).

 ### Caribou location data